saleor/saleor-docs/docs/integrations/seo.md

 title: Search Engine Optimization (SEO)
 ---

-Out of the box Saleor will automatically handle certain aspects of how search engines see and index your products.
+Saleor enables you to automatically handle certain aspects of how search engines see and index your products.

 ## Sitemaps

-A special resource reachable under the `/sitemap.xml` URL serves an up to date list of products, categories and collections from your site in an easy to parse Sitemaps XML format understood by all major search engines.
+A special resource reachable under the `/sitemap.xml` URL serves an up to date list of _products_, _categories_ and _collections_ from your site in an easy to parse Sitemaps XML format, understood by all major search engines.

 ## Meta Tags

-Meta keywords are not used as they are ignored by all major search engines because of the abuse this feature saw in the years since it was introduced.
+Meta keywords are not used, as they are ignored by all major search engines because it has been abused in the years since it was introduced.

 Meta description will be set to the product’s description field.
 This does not affect the search engine ranking but it affects the snippet of text shown along with the search result.